“When you educate one person you can change a life, when you educated many you can change the world.” Shai Reshef

 *Photographs of the original Dongan Patent are available to view at The East Hampton Library, Long Island Collection.

 Today the Trustee members of the Education Committee visit our local schools to share the history of the Trustees and the various responsibilities we have as our stewardship has evolved over the years.
 The Trustees also offer presentations about our East Hampton Shellfish Hatchery, environmental news as it pertains to our harbors, waterways, and Trustee owned roads, and slideshows depicting the history of our fisheries and other pertinent Trustee events.

-The Trustee’s Captain William J. Rysam Scholarship Fund was established to help support higher education for a senior graduate student(s) of East Hampton High School through an award designated to assist with college tuition expenses.
-Senior high school students are invited to apply for a scholarship award from the Trustees by submitting an essay application expressing their understanding of the stewardship and responsibility the Trustees have in our community today.
-Each Trustee reads the anonymous submissions and casts their votes.
-The student who garners the most votes is presented with a monetary award from The Captain William J. Rysam Scholarship Fund.
+The Trustee’s Scholarship Fund was established to help support higher education for a senior graduate student(s) of East Hampton High School through an award designated to assist with college tuition expenses.
+Senior high school students are invited to apply for a scholarship award from the Trustees by submitting an application available from East Hampton High School guidance department.
+A list of criteria required for applications:

 East Hampton Schools – Support a Ban on Balloons